17 coronavirus (COVID-19) myths debunked

 COVID-19 is a virus that can be in the body for 48 hours before the symptoms appear.
 Symptoms are the ways our body responds to trying to remove and fight viruses.
 COVID-19 is an acute virus that tries to dodge your immune system through entering your respiratory system first before migrating into your epithelial (tissue) cells so that it can rapidly replicate.

 One of the first symptoms appears to be a temperature as this is the bodies general response to a widespread virus, followed by the continuous cough.
 The continuous cough lasts much longer than the live virus in the system, but it’s still vitally important that we observe good hand hygiene and social etiquette when coughing.
 New findings have also indicated that loss of smell or taste are both predominant coronavirus symptoms and this can be in combination or in isolation of the temperature and cough.

 Myth - President Trump said that chloroquine/hydroxychloroquine can be used is this correct?

-There’s no research to say that chloroquine is effective against COVID-19.
+There’s no research to say that hydroxychloroquine is effective against COVID-19.
 Researchers are exploring whether this drug will provide a treatment option but with the lack of robust evidence it’s currently not being used in connection with COVID-19.
-The FDA (the drug regulatory authority in America) were very quick to respond to President Trumps statement to say chloroquine is not validated to be used in the prevention, treatment or management of COVID-19.
+The FDA (the drug regulatory authority in America) were very quick to respond to President Trumps statement to say hydroxychloroquine is not validated to be used in the prevention, treatment or management of COVID-19.

 Myth - Coronavirus survives for weeks on some surfaces